KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/symbolic-pattern-registry.md

 **Symbolic narratives are:** anthropomorphic dramas, culturally refracted, moralized and politicized, using human or naturalistic motives to dramatize cosmic patterns.

 When narratives assign anthropomorphic behaviors to symbolic elements — the cup that betrays, the mirror that lies, the serpent that tempts — orientation conflation occurs at the symbolic level.
 The serpent's "temptation" of Eve is narrative dramatization of an IL₄ Nyxea structural function (counterfeit knowledge offered as original); the serpent does not psychologically tempt in the structural reading.
-The mirror does not "lie"; it carries Khaonic emptiness that mimicry exploits when discernment is absent.
+The mirror does not "lie"; it carries the **Mimetic Hollow** — a Nekronic-resonant emptiness that originates no signal of its own and that mimicry exploits when discernment is absent.

 Parsing requires distinguishing the symbol's structural operation from the narrative drama imposed on it.
 The symbol carries the operation regardless of whether the narrative anthropomorphizes that operation as motive, intent, or behavior.